 How does physiology determine a species' range?

 A fundamental problem in ecology is to explain the uneven distribution of a species across space.
 My research blends physiology and biophysics in simulation-based models to identify the mechanisms that determine a species geographic range.
-For instance, I have used physiological simulations to identify the importance of water loss physiology in structuring the geographic range of salamanders.
+I have used physiological simulations to identify the importance of water loss physiology in structuring the geographic range of salamanders.
 My research has found that salamanders exhibit ecologically relevant resistance to water loss that helps to predict where salamanders can live across the Appalachian landscape.
 Read more here.